How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 18

 At this stage, women usually begin to show a visible baby bump, although it may not be apparent to others.
 The breasts also start to increase in size to prepare for breastfeeding.
-Women should expect to gain weight regularly until delivery, with a typical weight gain of about half a pound to one pound per week.
+Women should expect to gain weight regularly until delivery, with a typical weight gain of about half a pound to one pound per week, depending on their starting weight and doctor’s advice.
 During pregnancy, even the size of the feet can increase due to hormonal changes and the added pressure on the body.

 Pregnancy Week 19